Engage with Your Customers

 James helps Veronica resolve the case quickly (her company has to ship goods to Oregon, which doesn’t have a state sales tax).
 At the same time, he offers her a deal on a new Lira sales tax wizard, which takes the guesswork out of a complicated process.
 Veronica doesn’t commit to buying, but James can tell that she’s thinking about it.
 James enters a note in her account for the sales team to follow up with Veronica, to see if her interest amounts to a new sale.

-How can Sarayu know if Lira’s investment in the Community Cloud is worth the time and money the company plans to invest?
+How can Sarayu know if Lira’s investment in Experience Cloud is worth the time and money the company plans to invest?
 She decides to meet again with Jasper and Alessandra to understand how they want to measure success.
 As the guy who manages customer relations, Jasper is keen on keeping both individual and business clients happy.

 - Number of deflected cases

 - Time spent by a support agent on each case

 When all these numbers come together, the Lira services team can look at overall trends.
 Are there fewer support cases?
 Are support costs decreasing?
 After a few months, Sarayu, Jasper, and Alessandra reconvene and discover that both the individual customer site and business client portals are having an amazing impact.
 No one is surprised, but everyone is delighted.

 Sarayu is happy because she’s using one system to connect her business processes to external customers.

 Jasper is thrilled because the cost of closing a case decreased from $55 for a phone case to less than 50 cents for an online interaction.